lingtalfi/JAjaxLoader/README.md

 </div>
 ```

+When you call the ajaxloader method, it creates the loader_overlay element and prepends it dynamically to the target
+element.

-Instead of the default img tag, you can have any tag, but the convention is that the .loader_overlay element has only
+Instead of the default img tag, you can make ajaxloader to create any tag, using the different options (see options below),
-one direct children with css class loader.
+but the convention is that the .loader_overlay element has only one direct children with css class loader.